funkycrash/2018.02.13.forwardJS-Notes/notes.md

 Why can't we put everything on the blockchain?
 Tierion Network puts your data online and provides a timestamp proof of any data or files or event.

-What applications are running on ETH?
+What applications are running on ETH
 ##### Philips
 Medical applications